 But Instagram has now relaxed its square obsession.
 You can now upload landscape (horizontal) or portrait (vertical) photos as well.

-There’s still an emphasis on square.
-The Instagram grid still uses square thumbnails, the Instagram app still only shoots new photos in square, and if you’re importing photos into the Instagram app for posting the default you see is the square aspect ratio.
+There's still an emphasis on the square.
+The Instagram grid still uses square thumbnails, the Instagram app still only shoots new photos as squares, and if you're importing photos into the Instagram app for posting the default you see is the square aspect ratio.

 How to Post Non-Square Images to Instagram

 Because Instagram strictly controls its API, you have to use the Instagram mobile app to upload--you can't use another program to do it from your computer (there are a couple of workaround exceptions, but they're jury-rigged solutions).

 If you shoot a new photo from within the Instagram app, you can still only shoot square, at least at the moment.
 If you import a photo into the Instagram app that's not square, you'll first be shown the regular square crop.
 This one, for example, is in landscape orientation:

 There's now a small icon in the bottom left of the image where you can toggle between square and not-square.
 Hitting it results in this:

 And when you upload to Instagram, it looks like this when people view it in the app: